NLPReViz/emr-nlp-server/README.md

     If you don't have the JDK installed or have one of the previous version you may get it from the [Oracle Technology Network](http://www.oracle.com/technetwork/java/index.html).

-3. We use the [Apache Tomcat](http://tomcat.apache.org/) server to deploy the app.
+2. We use the [Apache Tomcat](http://tomcat.apache.org/) server to deploy the app.
 On a Mac with homebrew you may use `$ brew install tomcat` to get it.

-4. To be able to build the project, we recommend using the [Eclipse IDE for Java EE Developers](http://www.eclipse.org/downloads/) with the [EGit](http://www.eclipse.org/egit/download/) plugin.
+3. To build the project, we recommend using the [Eclipse IDE for Java EE Developers](http://www.eclipse.org/downloads/) with the [EGit plugin](http://www.eclipse.org/egit/download/) installed.
 This step is required only if you plan to build from the source.

-### Clone emr-nlp-server
+### Get emr-nlp-server application

 #### _Option A:_ Use .war file to run the project